javastraat/wledmm-matrix/README.md

 ⚙️
 Setup Guide

-First you need to setup your display with WLEDMM and load the config and preset json.
-Additional you can add the pixart.htm If you got the display from us as a gift, wledmm is preloaded otherwise it will be standard with clockwise
+First you need to flash and setup your display with WLEDMM then load the config and preset json.
+Additional you can add the pixart.htm
+If you got the display from us as a gift, wledmm is preloaded otherwise it will be standard with clockwise

 1️⃣ Add to configuration.yaml (Required once)